gosquared/flutter/README.md

   cache: 60000,

   // Redis config.
 Used for caching api responses.
-  // The `options` parameter is optional.
+  // `options` is passed to redis.createClient (https://github.com/NodeRedis/node_redis#rediscreateclient)
-  redis: { host: 'localhost', port: 6379, database: 0, options: { auth_pass: 'myPassword'} },
+  redis: { host: 'localhost', port: 6379, database: 0, options: {} },

   // set this to a redis client to use instead of creating a new one
   cacheClient: redisClient,